freedreamer82/samsungcli/README.md

 # samsungcli
-a simple cli for samsung TV base on samsungctl , it allows to change channel and mute TV.
+a simple cli for samsung TV based on samsungctl , it allows to change channel and mute TV.